Bower & Collier Family Tree

 Nature of Research

 I have gradually built up a reasonable amount of directories, books and fiche.
 I have joined Family History Societies and subscribed to periodicals.
-By listing my areas of interest and following up other people's entries I have had many superb replies particularly on the Hayes, Brecht, Saunders, Walland, Collier, Hunt and Marjoram names.
+By listing my areas of interest and following up other people's entries I have had many superb replies particularly on the Pitts, Hayes, Brecht, Saunders, Walland, Collier, Hunt and Marjoram names.

 Towards the end of the last century, I read that people engaged in family history should publish their findings as a contribution to the new Millennium.
 So in 1999/2001, for each of my 8 great grandparents' names and Chris' 8, I typed up a summary of records that had been obtained to date and the actions still to be undertaken if anyone wanted to continue!
 Some of the main information was summarised on to Family Tree Maker Sheets and later entered into the software package Family Tree Maker.
 I wish that I had been able to do this from the start!